motiv-labs/janus/README.md

 This API Gateway offers powerful, yet lightweight features that allows fine gained control over your API ecosystem.

 * No dependency hell, single binary made with go
+* REST API, full programatic access to the internals makes it easy to manage your API users, keys and API Configuration from within your systems
+* Hot-reloading of configuration.
+No need to restart the process
+* Graceful shutdown of http connections
 * [OpenTracing](http://opentracing.io/) support for Distributed tracing (Supports Google Cloud Platform, Zipkin and Appdash)
 * HTTP/2 support
-* REST API, full programatic access to the internals makes it easy to manage your API users, keys and API Configuration from within your systems
 * Rate Limiting, easily rate limit your API users, rate limiting is granular and can be applied on a per-key basis
 * CORS Filter, enable cors for your API, or even for specific endpoints
 * Multiple auth protocols, out of the box, we support JWT, OAuth 2.0 and Basic Auth access methods
-* Graceful shutdown of http connections
 * Small [official](https://quay.io/repository/hellofresh/janus) docker image included

 ## Installation